mattmezza/monres/README.md

-# ResMon - Lightweight VPS Resource Monitor
+# monres - Lightweight VPS Resource Monitor

-ResMon is a simple, lightweight, and easy-to-install software tool for monitoring core system resources (CPU, Memory, Disk I/O, Network I/O) on an Ubuntu VPS.
+monres is a simple, lightweight, and easy-to-install software tool for monitoring core system resources (CPU, Memory, Disk I/O, Network I/O) on an Ubuntu VPS.
 It runs as a background service, triggers alerts based on user-defined thresholds, and sends notifications via Email and Telegram.